ronny/mfe/README.md

 All webpack related files are in the `webpack` directory.

-The "entry points", `webpack/dev.config.es5.js` and `webpack/prod.config.es5.js` are not in ES6+, but the actual config files that are loaded are in ES6+.
+The "entry point", `webpack/config.es5.js`, is not in ES6+, but the actual config file `webpack/config.js` is in ES6+.

 ## React